calumholmes/carbs/README.md

 sh carbs.sh

+You'll be prompted to select a theme.
+Enter the number of the theme you want and it will start applying it.
 It should be basically instant.

-After you should renew dwm.
+After it's done, you should renew dwm.